l2t3r/docker-hubot-slack-aws/README.md

 In slack you can then get ec2 information from a role tag by typing ec2 <tagvalue> <region>

-Example: ec2 web us-west-1 [ role=web and region is us-west-1 ]
+Example: ec2 web us-west-1 [ Tag Name: role Value: web and region is us-west-1 ]

 ###Additional testing branch...Do not use this branch for your testing.....